 Scientists developing universal donor blood to address global blood shortages

-Researchers have uncovered enzymes capable of stripping specific sugars from red blood cells, a crucial step towards the creation of universal donor blood.
+Researchers find enzymes capable of stripping specific sugars from red blood cells, a crucial step towards universal donor blood

 In a groundbreaking development, researchers from DTU and Lund University have uncovered enzymes capable of stripping specific sugars from red blood cells, a crucial step towards the creation of universal donor blood.
 The discovery, detailed in the esteemed scientific journal Nature Microbiology, marks a significant leap forward in transfusion medicine.